kevinculleton/service-manager/README.md

 ## Usage

-### Restart Service
+### Manage Services
-1. Click the large red "RESTART PZSERVER" button
+1. View all configured services and their current status
+2. Use action buttons (start/stop/restart) based on your permissions
-2. Wait for confirmation message
+3. Wait for confirmation message
-3. Service status will automatically update
+4. Service status will automatically update

 ### Check Status
-- Current service status is displayed at the top
+- Current status of all services is displayed
 - Status auto-refreshes every 30 seconds
 - Click "Refresh Status" for immediate update